expra-frankfurt/wise25/_sources/general_information/index.md

 * [Analyzing your data](../content/analysis)

+   Which steps to consider when analyzing your data with R.

 * [Scientific writing](../content/writing)

    What a scientific paper looks like and what to consider when doing academic writing.